MurhafMoussa/typed_form_fields/README.md

   title: Text('I agree to the terms'),
   subtitle: Text('Please read our terms and conditions'),
   tristate: false, // true/false/null support
 )

+// For checkboxes that must be checked, use mustBeTrue validator:
+FormFieldDefinition<bool>(
+  name: 'terms',
+  validators: [TypedCommonValidators.mustBeTrue()],
+  initialValue: false,
+)
 ```